The Little Doll Company That Started from Ebay and Ended up with a Flourishing eCommerce Website

 I noticed that it’s you who does the face paint and, oh, all your dolls look so real, just like living beings.
 Is it hard to make them look like that?
 How much time does it take you to create a doll?

-At the beginning I worked with other artists to create the prototypes for the first collection.
+At the beginning, I worked with other artists to create the prototypes for the first collection.
 Each doll is hand-painted by talented artists at the factory based on the prototypes.
 To be honest I think the production dolls are even better than the prototypes.
 For me to create a doll it could take a week, a month, six months, even longer.
 It depends on the doll, it depends on my inspiration.

 Why do people keep asking you about LOULOU?
 Is it a limited edition?
 Tell us the story behind this doll.

 Every item in the Leigh Ann line is a limited edition.
 When I create something new for the line it gets produced in a Bergson quantity.
 Once they are sold, they are gone, never produced again.
 The reason people are talking about Loulou at the moment is that she is the latest character to be added to the line.
 In the future that will be new outfits, new shoes, new characters, and then we’ll talk about that.
 The important thing is to keep them interested, excited about my work.
 That’s a kind of trick that helps me sell online.

 All your dolls have the certificate of authenticity.
 Is it a kind of quick info about the item, its background?